 Are you looking for ways to grab your audience’s attention?
 Successful social media ads entice consumers to watch, listen to or click on the message.

-When we first saw this post on Social Media Examiner, we thought there were some pretty helpful tips for social media branding – so helpful, in fact, that we decided to try a few for ourselves.
-To provide some authentic insight about what it’s like to approach these tactics, here’s an updated version of “Four Ways to Create Social Media Ads That Stand Out,” along with the conclusions we’ve gathered.
+To provide some authentic insight about what it’s like to approach these tactics, here are “Four Ways to Create Social Media Ads That Stand Out,” along with the conclusions we’ve gathered.

 #1: Script it for Broadcast

 Podcasting is a great opportunity to reach a new, attentive and engaged audience.